ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

 3. If we find that we often face **self-interruption and distraction**, we can try exercises like ["sitting with uncertainty"](https://ahappyphd.org/posts/writing-uncertainty/) (e.g., during paper writing sessions).
 4. If we are prone to rumination cycles in which unhelpful trains of thought course through our minds again and again, we can...
    1. ... **distance ourselves from our thoughts** by **changing the linguistic conventions of our self-talk** (e.g., changing unhelpful thoughts to “I’m having the feeling/thought that…”).
-   2. ... put them physically **in our backpockets**: recognize the thought, write it down on a piece of paper, and do not reject it, but rather fold it, put it in your back pocket, and continue doing what you were doing.
+   2. ... put them physically **in our back pockets**: recognize the thought, write it down on a piece of paper, and do not reject it, but rather fold it, put it in your back pocket, and continue doing what you were doing.

 #### Exercise: Going towards the important stuff (e.g., your TEL dissertation!)